Free Native Plants program

 - body corporates via a single bulk order - two free plants per unit

-- clubs on Council leased land - up to 20 free plants
+- clubs on Council-leased land - up to 20 free plants

 - schools celebrating Arbor Day - plants are available in the months prior to Arbor Day (October)

-Targeted suburbs for free native plants
+Targeted suburbs for free native plants - new homeowners

 Eight Mile Plains